porterjamesj/website/content/hiking/lt23/day27/index.md

 {{< oneimage src="images/celebrate.jpg" >}}

 Then I turn off the LT and head towards Journey's End Camp, where I'll stay the night.
-Felt sad and wistful to be following the blue blazes, knowing that there are no more white ones.
+Feels sad and wistful to be following the blue blazes, knowing that there are no more white ones.
 The camp itself is a nice, four-sided building.
 Covered in graffiti that's somewhat more reflective than average shelter scribbles.

-{{< two_images src1="images/border_sign.jpg" src2="images/journeys_end_camp.jpg" >}}
+{{< two_images src1="images/border_sign.jpg" src2="images/journeys_end_camp.jpg" caption2="Journey's End Camp" >}}
-{{< two_images src1="images/wheel.jpg" src2="images/hayduke.jpg" caption1="The 3-D Transcendental Hiking Wheel" caption2="Hayduke Lives" >}}
+{{< two_images src1="images/wheel.jpg" src2="images/hayduke.jpg" caption1="The 3-D Transcendental Hiking Wheel" caption2="Hayduke Lives!" >}}
 {{< two_images src1="images/probo.jpg" src2="images/noot.jpg" caption1="NOBO?
 SOBO?
 No Probo." caption2="All you've got to do is walk and breathe" >}}

-"All you have to do is walk and breathe" really sticks with me[^3].
+"All you've got to do is walk and breathe" really sticks with me[^3].
 Thanks Noot, whoever you are.

 A few people pass by and I chat with them.
 Older fellow picking up his nephew who's finishing today.
-He's done a lot of canoe trips and we talk about that.
+Like me he's done some wilderness canoe trips so we talk about that.
 A women finishes up a bit later and her partner comes to pick her up.
-She lease me with a celebratory Long Trail Ale.
+She gives me with a celebratory Long Trail Ale.
 It's nice to just be chilling here with nowhere to go, watching the world go by.

 Eventually it gets dark, and I go to bed, sleeping fitfully.
 Somehow after all this time, I'm still worried about bears (lol).